willthehuman/sd-drivers/README.md

 # Steam Deck Controller Remapper
 Steam Deck Controller Remapper allows users to rebind controls directly.
-(No virtual xbox 360 stuff).
+(No virtual xbox 360 stuff, No Steam).

 Originally made because it was impossible to play Valorant using other methods (trackpads weren't recognized as mouse)